 Phil Bacerra (Santa Ana), Land-Use Consultant

 Don Dooley (Aliso Viejo), City Planner and Historic Resources Manager

 Krista Nicholds (San Juan Capistrano), Historic Resources Specialist

 Tim Rush (Santa Ana), Business Executive and Historian

 Miha Tomuta, Membership and Events

-(Header photo of ranch living quarters at the Irvine Ranch Historic Park, Irvine)
+The banner photograph above is of the restored ranch living quarters at the Irvine Ranch Historic Park, Irvine.